zcorpan/html-parser-book/manuscript/introduction.md

         └── #text:
 ```

-How this works is discussed in {% ref "parser", "Chapter 3.
-The HTML parser" %}.
+How this works is discussed in [Chapter 3.
+The HTML parser](#chapter-3-the-html-parser).

 Serializing HTML means to do the opposite of parsing, i.e., start with a DOM representation of a document, and turning it to a string.
-This is discussed in {% ref "serializing", "Chapter 5.
-Serializing" %}.
+This is discussed in [Chapter 5.
+Serializing](#chapter-5-serializing).

 A tool that is handy for quickly trying what DOM tree is produced for a piece of HTML markup is the [*Live DOM Viewer*](http://software.hixie.ch/utilities/js/live-dom-viewer/), which Ian Hickson created when he was writing the HTML parser specification.
 Give it a try!

+{#history-of-html-parsers}
 ## History of HTML parsers

+{#sgml-and-early-html}
 ### SGML and early HTML

 The earliest documentation on HTML, as far as I know, is [HyperText Mark-up Language](http://info.cern.ch/hypertext/WWW/MarkUp/MarkUp.html), from CERN, 1992 ([also hosted on w3.org](https://www.w3.org/History/19921103-hypertext/hypertext/WWW/MarkUp/MarkUp.html)).
 The first paragraph reads: